echlebek/migration/README.md

+This is a fork of burntsushi/migration that's written to work with github.com/jackc/pgx instead of database/sql.

 Package migration for Golang automatically handles versioning of a database schema by applying a series of migrations supplied by the client.
 It uses features only from the database/sql package, so it tries to be driver